apache/echarts-handbook/contents/en/application/chart-types/line/area-line.md

 };
 ```

 If you want to change the area style of the line chart, try to use [`areaStyle`](${optionPath}series-line.areaStyle).
-Set `areaStyle` to `{}` to use the default type: use the color of series to fill the area in translucent.
-If you want to change the type, try to override the configuration items in `areaStyle`.
+Set `'areaStyle'` to `{}` to use the default type: use the color of series to fill the area in translucent.
+If you want to change the style, try to override the configuration items in `'areaStyle'`.
 For example, the color of the second series was changed to yellow with 50% opacity.